A Survey on Causal Discovery: Theory and Practice: Definitions and Notation

 As for the previous definition of the Markov equivalence class of DAGs using a CPDAG, the MEC of a set of MAGs is represented using a \emph{partial ancestral graph} (PAG).
 A mark that is present in the same location in any MAG of a MEC is called \emph{invariant}.

-\begin{definition}[Partial Ancestral Graph] The graph $G$ is a \emph{partial ancestral graph} (PAG) if it can contain any combination of the following edge marks: tail $(-)$, arrowhead $(\rightarrow)$ and circle $(\circ)$.
+\begin{definition}[Partial Ancestral Graph] The graph $G$ is a \emph{partial ancestral graph} (PAG) if it contains any combination of the following edge marks: tail $(-)$, arrowhead $(\rightarrow)$ and circle $(\circ)$.
 Moreover, let $[G]$ be the MEC associated to $G$, then: \begin{itemize} \item $G$ has the same adjacencies of $[G]$, and \item any arrowhead mark in $G$ is invariant in $[G]$, and \item any tail mark in $G$ is invariant in $[G]$. \end{itemize} \end{definition}

-As direct consequence of this PAG definition, any circle mark present in $G$ represents a variant mark in $[G]$, as for reversible edges of CPDAGs.
-Thus, PAGs are \emph{the most informative} representation of MECs for MAGs, hence, they satisfy the same \emph{completed} definition of CPDAG.
+As a direct consequence of this PAG definition, any circle mark present in $G$ represents a variant mark in $[G]$, as for reversible edges of CPDAGs.
+Thus, PAGs are \emph{the most informative} (Definition \ref{def:sound_complete}) representation of MECs for MAGs, hence, they satisfy the same \emph{completed} definition of CPDAG.

-The interpretation of PAGs can be tricky: \begin{enumerate} \item $(X \rightarrow Y)$ - $X$ causes $Y$ and $Y$ does \emph{not} causes $X$, there may be an unobserved confounder, \item $(X \leftrightarrow Y)$ - Neither $X$ causes $Y$ nor $Y$ causes $X$, there is an unobserved confounder that causes both $X$ and $Y$, \item $(X \circ\!\!\!\rightarrow \!
-Y)$ - Either $X$ causes $Y$, or there is an unobserved confounder that causes $X$ and $Y$.
-While $Y$ does \emph{not} causes $X$. \item $(X \circ\!\!-\!\!\circ Y)$ - Exactly one of the following holds: $X$ causes $Y$ or vice versa; there is an unobserved confounder that causes $X$ and $Y$; or both (1) and (3); or both (2) and (3). \end{enumerate} Understanding which causal statement is implied by each equivalence class is fundamental for a coherent interpretation of its graphical representation.
+The interpretation of PAGs can be tricky: \begin{enumerate} \item $(X \rightarrow Y)$ : $X$ causes $Y$ and $Y$ does \emph{not} causes $X$, there may be an unobserved confounder, \item $(X \leftrightarrow Y)$ : Neither $X$ causes $Y$ nor $Y$ causes $X$, there is an unobserved confounder that causes both $X$ and $Y$, \item $(X \circ\!\!\!\rightarrow \!
+Y)$ : Either $X$ causes $Y$, or there is an unobserved confounder that causes $X$ and $Y$.
+In this case, $Y$ does \emph{not} causes $X$. \item $(X \circ\!\!-\!\!\circ Y)$ : Exactly one of the following holds: $X$ causes $Y$ or vice versa; there is an unobserved confounder that causes $X$ and $Y$; or both (1) and (3) hold; or both (2) and (3) hold. \end{enumerate} Understanding which causal statement is implied by each equivalence class is fundamental for a coherent interpretation of its graphical representation, as made explicit in Fig. \ref{fig:pag}.

 Depending on additional assumptions, such as homoscedasticity or non-linearity, some algorithms are able to identify the causal graph beyond its equivalence class and recover a single graph instance \cite{peters2017elements, shimizu2014lingam, shimizu2020semiparametric}.